BilalEssafi1/motivational-quote-generator/README.md

 ### User Stories
 #### First-Time Visitor Goals:
 - As a first-time visitor, I want to easily understand the purpose of the app and how to generate quotes.
-- As a first-time visitor, I want to be able to generate a new quote and copy the ones I like with minimal interaction, so I can efficiently share inspirational quotes without unnecessary steps.
+- As a first-time visitor, I want to be able to generate a new quote, add them to my favorite list and copy the ones I like with minimal interaction, so I can efficiently share inspirational quotes and remember those I liked without unnecessary steps.

 #### Returning Visitor Goals:
-- As a returning visitor, I want to see new motivational quotes and copy the ones I like, so I can share inpirational quotes wihtout unnecessary steps.
+- As a returning visitor, I want to see new motivational quotes and copy and save the ones I like, so I can share inpirational quotes wihtout unnecessary steps.

 # Wireframes
 The initial design of the website for mobile, tablet and desktop was created using Balsamiq, a tool specifically designed for creating wireframes.